 A pipeline may experience damage as a result of an accident or other natural disaster.
 These hazards can cause personal injury and loss of life, severe damage to and destruction of property and equipment, pollution or environmental damages and suspension of operations.
 The Partnership maintains insurance of various types that it considers to be adequate to cover its operations and properties.
-The insurance covers all of the Partnership's assets in amounts considered reasonable.
+The incurance operations are proved as a cover of the partnership's access in amounts appreciated insurance covers all of the Partnership's assets in amounts considered reasonable.
 The insurance policies are subject to deductibles that the Partnership considers reasonable and not excessive.
 The Partnership's insurance does not cover every potential risk associated with operating pipelines, including the potential loss of significant revenues.
 Consistent with insurance coverage generally available to the industry, the Partnership's insurance policies provide limited coverage for losses or liabilities relating to pollution, with broader coverage for sudden and accidental occurrences.